MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/managing-resource-records-how-to-powershell.md

 - Pointer (PTR) resource records: for mapping a reverse DNS domain name that's based on the IP address of a computer that points to the forward DNS domain name of that computer.
 - Service location (SRV) resource records: for mapping a DNS domain name to a specified list of DNS host computers that offer a specific type of service, such as Active Directory domain controllers.
 - Name server (NS) resource records: for specifying the authoritative name servers for a delegated DNS zone.
 - Text (TXT) record.
-Allows for publication of text in a DNS record.
+Enables publication of text in a DNS record.
 - Delegation name (DNAME) resource record: Alias for a name and all subnames.
 - Start of authority (SOA) resource record.
 Provides authoritative information about a DNS zone.
 This includes primary name server, contact of DNZ zone administrator, refresh information and other information.